Python Inheritance

 super().__init__()

 When you override the constructor, the constructor from the parent class that we inherited is not called at all.
 If you still want that functionality, you have to call it yourself.
-This is done with super(): it returns a reference to the parent class, so we can call the parent class’s constructor.
+This is done with super(): it returns a reference to the parent class, also called the superclass (hence the name).
+With this reference, we can call the parent class’s constructor.

 Overriding other methods